bombillazo/error-x/docs/api/error-x.errorx.from.md

 ## ErrorX.from() method

 Converts unknown input into an ErrorX instance with intelligent property extraction.
 Handles strings, regular Error objects, API response objects, and unknown values.
+Extracts metadata directly from objects if present.

 **Signature:**